Teleoperation Robot, 2013-2014

 Intel ISEF, Third Award - Engineering: Electrical and Mechanical

-Thousands of humans have lost their lives while trying to protect others in situations such as nuclear waste disposal, biohazard control, and natural disaster reconnaissance.
-The purpose of this engineering project was to design a wireless teleoperation robot that would act as a second-body avatar for a user.
+Thousands have lost their lives while trying to protect others during natural disasters and other hazardous conditions.
+The purpose of this engineering project was to design a wireless teleoperation robot that could act as a second-body avatar while keeping its pilot safe.

-The robot was designed to copy a user's arm, hand, and head movements.
-This was achieved via potentiometers, accelerometers, and flex sensors arrayed on a suit worn by the user.
+The robot was designed to copy a user's arm, hand, and head movements, while a mobile base handled variable terrain using vertical actuators.
+Teleoperation was achieved via potentiometers, accelerometers, and flex sensors arrayed on a suit worn by the user.
 To increase immersion, a visual system relayed the robot's camera feed to a head-mounted display, and a haptic system translated touches on the robot's fingers to physical feedback via solenoids on the user's hands.
 Both systems were wireless and battery powered.